Skip to main content

 Exception One: Respondeat Superior

-The first exception is what lawyers call “respondeat superior," which is Latin for “let the master answer."
-This theory focuses on the relationship between the employer and the 1099 contractor.
+The first exception is what lawyers call respondeat superior, which is Latin for “let the master answer."
+This theory focuses on the working relationship between the employer and the 1099 contractor.

-In this example, if the driver is delivering a pizza order during their work shift when they crashed, it's likely the restaurant could be liable.
-If, on the other hand, the driver is going home after their shift, the employer is likely no longer responsible for the driver's behavior.
+In this example, if the driver chased while delivering a pizza order during their work shift, it's likely the restaurant could be liable.
+If, on the other hand, the driver is going home after their shift, the employer is no longer responsible for the driver's behavior.

 Exception Two: Apparent Authority

-An employer is liable for harms caused when they hold a negligent worker out as having authority, either expressly or impliedly, and someone relies on the employer's representations.
-This theory can be easier to prove because it depends largely on the injured party's beliefs.
+An employer is liable for harm caused when they hold a negligent worker out as having authority, either express or implied, and someone relies on the employer's representations.
+This theory can be easier to prove because it depends on the injured party's beliefs.

-But it can also be easily overcome by an employer — generally, all an employer needs to do is make it clear that their workers are independent contractors and are solely responsible for the harms they cause.
+It can also be easily overcome by an employer making it clear that their workers are independent contractors and are solely responsible for the harm they cause.

 1099 Contractors and Injuries

-The example above involves property damage, and thankfully neither you nor the driver was hurt.
-But it would have been different if you had been standing in the driveway when the driver pulled up.
+The example above involves property damage, with neither you nor the driver hurt.
+It would have been different if you had been standing in the driveway when the driver pulled up.

 Sometimes 1099 contractors hurt someone when doing their jobs.
 These personal injury cases can get particularly complicated, and the stakes may be high.

 Proving an employer is financially responsible for the harm caused by 1099 contractors can become particularly complicated, so consider speaking with a lawyer about whether you have a claim.
-And act quickly: Virtually every state limits the time in which you can bring a lawsuit.
+Do so sooner rather than later, as most states limit the time in which you can bring a lawsuit.

-Suppose your furnace dies, rest its soul, in the middle of winter.
+Suppose your furnace dies in the middle of winter.
 You hire a heating company to fix it.
-They are very busy, so they tell you that they are sending over a subcontractor to do the work (it is, after all, an emergency).
+They are very busy, so they tell you that they are sending over a subcontractor to do the work now because it's an emergency.

-The heating company requires half of the payment up front, the rest when the job is done.
-And then the subcontractor doesn't show up.
-You demand your money back from the heating company, but they refuse a refund, saying that they paid the subcontractor so you should sue them.
-Rest easy – you may have a claim against the heating company even though you were told a 1099 contractor would do the work.
+The heating company requires half of the payment upfront, and the rest when the job is done.
+When the subcontractor doesn't show up, you demand your money back from the heating company.
+They refuse a refund, saying that they paid the subcontractor so you should sue the subcontractor instead.
+You may have a claim against the heating company even though you were told a 1099 contractor would do the work.

 This scenario involves a breach of contract.
 A contract is an oral or written agreement that is intended to be enforceable by law.
 The four elements of a legally enforceable contract are:

 Some contract cases, like the one above, are straightforward.
-But they can get complex.
-And because they are governed by state law, the rules vary from state to state.
+Others can get complex and, because they are governed by state law, the rules vary from state to state.

 Although you may be able to handle a simple case like this one by yourself, consider consulting an experienced lawyer who knows the law that applies to your situation.
-And again — state law limits the amount of time in which you can bring a claim.
+Do so before running afoul of state law limiting the amount of time in which you can bring a claim.

 Suppose you own a company that makes computer software.
 You hire an outside IT person as a 1099 contractor to come in and customize a particular program.
 You know that they have other clients.